kapetacom/nodejs-utils/README.md

-# nodejs-utils
+# NodeJS General Utilities

-Various generally useful things for NodeJS
+Various generally useful things for Javascript / Typescript in relation to Kapeta

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details